© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Duddo Tower is a scheduled monument protected by Historic England under reference 1018443.
 View the official record →

-Duddo Tower is a late medieval pele tower located near the village of Duddo in Northumberland, close to the Scottish border.
+Duddo Tower is a pele tower located in Northumberland near the Scottish border.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018443.

 Duddo Tower is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018443.